 Another component of the design was to realign the north and south end connecting taxiways to be perpendicular to the runway.
 The original taxiways were connected to the runway at 45-degree angles, making it difficult for pilots to clearly see up and down the runway for approaching or departing aircraft.

-After the project was successfully bid, and a few months before construction was expected to begin, the airport lost their commercial air service provider.
-As the Owner and NDOT moved quickly to resolicit and find a new commercial air service for the airport, the decision was made to begin construction as soon as possible, altering the overall construction schedule and phasing plan to target completion by the end of August 2018, about three months sooner than originally planned.
-Additionally, after a new air service provider was selected, the proposed pavement sections throughout the project had to be redesigned to accommodate the heavier aircraft that would now be operating at the airport.
+After the project was successfully bid, and a few months before construction was set to begin, the airport lost their commercial air service provider.
+NDOT quickly re-solicited to find a new commercial air service.
+The decision was made to begin construction as soon as possible, pushing the completion date three months sooner than originally planned.
+After a new air service provider was selected, pavement sections had to be redesigned to accommodate the heavier aircraft that would now be operating at the airport.